 One other issue that you have to always be concerned with is what they call the means test.
 Georgia, as well as every other state, have certain criteria which allow people and size of families in set income limits and who cannot file a Chapter 7 bankruptcy.
 If you’re single, the limit is set at one figure.
 If you’re a family of five, then your figure is at a different number.
 You have to run through a computerized program on means testing to determine whether or not you are eligible for filing the Chapter 7.

 It’s not very complicated, but it is an absolute requirement for the filing of Chapter 7.
-If you have any questions, you can always contact our office.
-Our office can provide that information to you.

 3. After filing a Chapter 7 Bankruptcy